-For this reason, the American College of Cardiology and the American Heart Association do not recommend using this treatment.
+For this reason, the American College of Cardiology and the American Heart Association

 The amount of vitamin B-3 found in food does not cause side effects.
 However, taking high doses of vitamin B-3 as a supplement can result in adverse effects.

 The National Institutes of Health (NIH) Dietary Supplement Label Database recommend 16 milligrams (mg) a day of vitamin B-3 for anyone of 4 years of age or over who is consuming a 2,000-calorie diet.

 On this basis, those who eat a well-balanced diet will tend to consume enough niacin in their food.